TMAC-Coding/Infinite-Chests/README.md

 ===========
 You can either compile it yourself.

-(Uses Java Project and Ant in eclipse)
+(Uses Java Project and Ant in eclipse, Make sure to target CreateJar Only)

 or you can get it through [Releases](https://github.com/TMAC-Coding/Infinite-Chests/releases)